 Department of Traffic and Transportation provides the study area

 A request for all-way stop control at an intersection is submitted to the Department of Traffic and Transportation in writing (email or letter).
 Included with this request is a petition (click HERE for petition form) showing support for all-way stop control of 75% of the property owners and renters within the study area identified by the Department of Traffic and Transportation.
+Only one signature per address will be counted.
 The petition should include:

 Name of property owner/renter